grmlin/gremlinjs-website/src/api.md

 # Available Extensions
-gremlin.js already provides some useful extensions.
+<span class="gremlinjs">gremlin.js</span> already provides some useful extensions.
 Feel free to use them.

 You'll find them at Github, with the following naming pattern: `gremlinjs-EXTENSION` inside the `dist` directory.